bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 But also on the cryptography side still.
 So, you said like you gave this trivial way or a naive way of creating a signature aggregation scheme from a multi-signature scheme.
-And now we have multi-signature schemes and you said like the math will be pretty similar but it's actually, if you look at the specifics of this, you probably wouldn't want to use something based on, let's say, MuSig, or MuSig1, or MuSig2, and any of these.
+And now we have multi-signature schemes, and you said like the math will be pretty similar but it's actually, if you look at the specifics of this, you probably wouldn't want to use something based on, let's say, MuSig, or MuSig1, or MuSig2, and any of these.

 Speaker 0: 00:31:45